Skip to main content

 User Scans & Authenticates

-User opens UIP app, scans code, and authenticates with biometric
+User opens UIP app, scans code (or taps deep link), and authenticates with biometric

 4